RAF Woodbridge: 79th Fighter Squadron (1952-1970)

-Twin Base with RAF Bentwaters
+Twin Base with RAF Bentwaters (1958-1993)

 Beginning on 8 July 1958, Woodbridge was operated as "twin base" (twin airfield) with RAF Bentwaters, and as a single unit with Bentwaters under the 81st Tactical Fighter Wing.
 Along with the 79th from the 20th TFW, the 78th Fighter-Interceptor Squadron operated from the station, being transferred from RAF Shepherds Grove when the USAF turned Shepherds Grove over to the Air Ministry.

 Initially flying F-84F Thunderstreaks, in December they were replaced by the McDonnell F-101A/C Voodoo, and redesignated as a Tactical Fighter Squadron.
 Markings of the 78th TFS were a red tail with silver star pattern design on the vertical stabilizer.

 In November 1965, the 78th TFS received McDonnell F-4C Phantom IIs to replace the Voodoos, with red fin caps as their squadron marking.
-In October 1969 the F-4C aircraft were replaced with the F-4D.
-In February 1970, the 81st adapted tail codes, with "WR" being used by the 78th.
+In October 1969 the F-4C aircraft began to be replaced by the F-4D.
+In February 1970, USAF units adopted two-letter tail codes, with "WR" being used by the 78th, "WS" by the 91st, and "WT" by the 92nd.
+In 1972 this system was refined in accordance with AFM66-1, using a single code for all squadrons within a wing, such that all 81st TFW squadrons now displayed the same tail-code, "WR".

 In 1972, construction began on Woodbridge American High School and classes began in 1973.

 With the arrival of the Fairchild Republic A-10 Thunderbolt II in USAFE in 1979, the 81st TFW was expanded to six squadrons.
 Three of these were stationed at Woodbridge.

 It was decided to expand the 81st with six A-10 squadrons distributed over both Woodbridge and Bentwaters as follows: